Black hole mass and spin estimates of the most distant quasars: Spectral energy distribution fitting: Results

-In this section, we fit the Optical - UV SED of the sources J1342 and J1120 (Fig. \ref{SED}), in order to extrapolate information about the observed disk luminosity $L^{\rm obs}_{\rm d}$, the BH mass $M$ and spin $a$, and the Eddington ratio $\lambda$; then we compare the results with previous estimates.
-In order to infer these quantities, only the spectrum peak frequency $\nu_{\rm p}$ and luminosity $\nu_{\rm p} L_{\nu_{\rm p}}$ are necessary (see Appendix): we have associated to these quantities an uncertainty $\pm 0.03$ dex which defines a confidence interval (red curves in Fig. \ref{SED}).
-First we use the thin disk model KERRBB and then we compare the results with the slim disk model SLIMBH.
+In this section, we fit the optical-UV SED of the sources J1342, J1120 and J0038 ($\lambda - F_{\lambda}$ plot in Fig. \ref{SED1}; $\nu - \nu L_{\nu}$ plot in Fig. \ref{SED}), in order to extrapolate information about the observed disk luminosity, the BH mass, spin and Eddington ratio; then we compare the results with previous estimates.
+In order to infer these quantities, we interpreted the optical-UV "bump" as the emission produced by an accretion disk around a SMBH: by adapting two relativistic models (first KERRBB and then SLIMBH) to the spectrum (black line in Figs. \ref{SED1}-\ref{SED}) we estimated the peak frequency $\nu_{\rm p}$ and luminosity $\nu_{\rm p} L_{\nu_{\rm p}}$ needed to infer all the information (see Appendix).
+We have associated to these last quantities an uncertainty ($\pm 0.03$ dex) which defines a confidence interval (yellow area in Fig. \ref{SED1} and red curves in Fig. \ref{SED}).
+In the fit procedure we did not include photometric data (red points) and the associated uncertainties because they may be contaminated by lines emission (e.g. Ly$\alpha$ and MgII, for J1120) and/or affected by absorption (e.g. points at Log $\nu \gsim 15.4$ for J1342 and J0038).

+We limited our fitting to the spectral range $\lambda \sim 1800-3000\ \text{\AA}$ where the uncertainties on the underlying continuum are minimized.
+The confidence interval of the modelling just mentioned is thus determined by the range of predicted spectra which does not alter the spectrum in such a spectral range.
+It is relevant to stress that the location of the spectrum peak can be estimated even if it is slightly outside the frequency range covered by data (i.e. at larger frequencies).
+This is because we can fit the changing curvature of the spectrum when it is approaching its peak.

+In the following we discuss in some detail the effects that different phenomena (which could modify the UV spectrum) could have on the goodness of the modeling.